screamingweasel/flume-view/README.md

 - Each time that a new version of a view is installed it created a new folder.
 Assuming this version (1.0.1) do the following
 -   ln /tmp/agents.json /var/lib/ambari-server/resources/views/work/FLUME_VIEW{1.0.1}/agents.json

-- Many thanks to Ali Bajwa for a great tutorial on views at https://github.com/abajwa-hw/iframe-view.git
+Many thanks to Ali Bajwa for a great tutorial on views at https://github.com/abajwa-hw/iframe-view.git.
+You can also find some greate view resources at https://github.com/hortonworks-gallery